amichiamine/PageForge/replit.md

 - **Project Management**: Support for standalone, VS Code integration, and existing project imports.
 Includes a template engine, multi-format export (HTML, CSS, JS), and multi-page management.
 - **Database Schema**: Structured for users, projects, templates, and pages.
 - **Navigation System**: Collapsible sidebar with logo-based toggle functionality using direct props instead of React Context for reliable state management.
+- **Unified Component Architecture**: All complex components (carousel, navbar, footer, card, form, chart, video, grid, sidebar, header, list, accordion) are created empty and their sub-elements are managed exclusively via componentData in the configuration section, not as separate elements in the elements section.

 ### Data Flow
 - **Project Creation**: Template selection initiates project creation and redirects to the editor.